aufwaerts/BinSmart-ESS/README.md

 My code is procedural and might look awkward to the trained eye of an OOP programmer.
 However it works beautifully and should only be seen as a collection of useful algorithms.
 If anybody is willing to take my code and port it to proper C++, please go ahead.

+The ESP32 code was written with Arduino IDE.
+I have restrained from developing GUIs for Windows, iOS or Android.
+The frontend functionality is very simple, popular telnet clients like Putty or Termius are sufficient to visualize ESP32 output and handle user commands.
+If the font "Cascadia Code" is chosen, all special characters are displayed correctly - see screenshots.